 Distribute customers evenly

 It may seem basic, but restaurants should plan the order of sittings so that waiting staff don’t get overwhelmed as the place fills up.
 This means splitting up your seating plan and arranging guests so that each area of the dining space is filled systematically.
-Other restaurant front of house staff like your welcome host can be used manage the seating process whilst your waiting staff prepare the tables.
+Other restaurant front of house staff like your welcome host can be used to manage the seating process whilst your waiting staff prepare the tables.

 Make your tables work in the space